What are cameos layouts?

 - be as self-contained as possible, with an integrated display and support structure to ease transport, set-up and storage.

 In many ways a cameo is similar to a module and a series of cameos built to a modular standard would allow those cameos to be connected together and even to other independent modules.
-The only difficulty in this situation might be edge-of-board scenery: a cameo is usually built as a self-contained scene with realistic scenery right to the edge of the board whereas modular standards tend to put an emphasis on plain, standardised scenery near edges to help independently built modules look consistent when connected together.
+The only difficulty in this situation might be edge-of-board scenery: a cameo is usually built as a self-contained scene with realistic scenery right to the edge of the board whereas modular standards tend to put an emphasis on plain, standardised scenery near edges to help independently built modules look better when connected together.
 It’s not an insurmountable problem though.

 Inter-connected cameos could be used to showcase very different scenes from a particular region or stretch of railway (for instance, the mountainous Lötschberg Line in Switzerland or the Rhine River Valley in Germany).
 A group of cameos could be used to show scenes from a large urban area (for instance, passenger services in Berlin, Germany or industrial spurs and switching in Toronto, Canada).
 The cameos could be operated as a group when space allowed but as each cameo is a self-contained scene it could still operate as stand-alone layout when needed.